Tally of Medals for Russian Athletes - The Moscow Times

-Russian athletes are competing in the Tokyo Olympics under a neutral Russian Olympic Committee (ROC) flag due to a ban stemming from state-sponsored doping violations.
+Russian athletes competed in the Tokyo Olympics under a neutral Russian Olympic Committee (ROC) flag due to a ban stemming from state-sponsored doping violations.

-The ROC is currently in third place overall, with 16 gold medals, 23 silver medals and 21 bronze medals, totaling 60 medals so far.
+The ROC team came in fifth place overall, with 20 gold medals, 28 silver medals and 23 bronze medals — the most medals for Russian athletes since the 2004 Olympic Games in Athens.

 Aug.
 6